MegosAlpha/boiler/README.md

 A fake file format I made for fun.
 It's really just a joke.
 You can find its repository [here](https://github.com/MegosAlpha/cpfffnajs).

 ## Changelog
-1.4 (Future):
+Checkout boiler-evolved for new features:
 - Implement EVOlved (Entity Virtual Object)
 	- Includes dynamic (logic-powered) interpolation
-- Change interpolation syntax
+- New interpolation syntax

+Now in maintenance!

 1.3.2 (Latest):
 - Directory boiling (even from filelists!)